To find out more, including how to control cookies, see here:

 Women often place more importance on these words than men, who place more importance on behavior.
 What that means is that if you are a man, you need to say “I love you” more often than you think is necessary.
-Wives should not have to adjust to less verbal assurance any more than husbands should adjust to less behavioral assurance.
+Imagine your wife had sex with you only as often as you told her “I love you.”
+How satisfied would you be?
+Wives should not have to adjust to less verbal assurance any more than husbands should adjust to less physical assurance.
 Here are 10 ways you can show love in your marriage.

 3. Openly questioning whether or not we love our spouse any more.

 If you want to let your spouse know your feelings about the relationship, say it in a positive way.
-Something like, “I want our love for each other to grow deeper and deeper,” is no less true, but won’t trigger insecure behavior in our spouse.
+Something like, “I want our love for each other to grow deeper than it is now,” is no less true, but won’t trigger insecure behavior in our spouse.
 Another benefit is that when we say things in a positive way, it helps us to behave in a more loving way.